What is intellectual property?

 Getting professional advice

-Intellectual property law is complex and it is often worth getting advice from a professional before applying for protection.
-Patent attorneys specialise in intellectual property law, as do trade mark attorneys.
-They are governed and regulated by the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trade Mark Attorneys (ITMA) respectively.
+Intellectual property law is complex.
+It is often worth getting advice from a professional before applying for protection.
+Patent attorneys specialise in intellectual property law, as do trademark attorneys.
+They are governed and regulated by the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trademark Attorneys (ITMA) respectively.
 More general advice can be gained from the Intellectual Property Office.
 The British Library Business and Intellectual Property Centre (BIPC) has numerous articles on how to protect your ideas too.